Graphics

 delete this.TextSprite<Id>

-Creates a sprite which will display a text label attached to a given body.
+Creates a sprite which will display text attached to a given body.

 -